VICK-Blockchain/VICK-KnowledgeGraph/README.md

-# Vaccine Informed Consent Knowledge-base (VICK) Graph
+# Vaccine Information and Consent Knowledge-base (VICK) Graph

 ** Work in progress **